-The grocery store and the gas station aren’t the only places higher prices are taking money out of your pocket.
+The grocery store and the gas station aren’t the only places higher prices take money out of your pocket.
 You might have experienced sticker shock when you opened your latest monthly utility bill.

-You might not be able to do anything about rising energy prices, which are affected by events around the globe.
-But there are steps you can take to make your home more energy-efficient and lower your monthly bill.
+You might be unable to do anything about rising energy prices, which are affected by global events.
+But you can take steps to make your home more energy-efficient and lower your monthly bill.
 Here are some tips from the pros at Lee Company.

 Replace Your Old HVAC System

-An older heating, ventilation, and air conditioning (HVAC) system could be wasting money.
+An older heating, ventilation, and air conditioning (HVAC) system could waste money.
 A new system will use less energy to keep your home comfortable.
 Your new system will have a higher SEER, which is short for a seasonal energy efficiency ratio.
-The U.S. Department of Energy says that by upgrading from SEER 9 to SEER 14, you can cut your energy use by more than 35 percent.
+The U.S. Department of Energy says that upgrading from SEER 9 to SEER 14 can cut your energy use by more than 35 percent.

 Some systems have even higher SEER ratings.
-Lee Company experts can help you decide if it’s time for a change and recommend the system that’s right for you.
-We offer great pricing on top HVAC brands as well as financing and flexible payment options that fit your budget.
+Lee Company experts can help you decide if it’s time for a change and recommend the right system.
+We offer great pricing on top HVAC brands, financing, and flexible payment options that fit your budget.

 Retrofit Your Ductwork

-If you have rooms that are uncomfortably hot or cold or notice dust collecting in your home, the problem might be your older ductwork.
+If you have uncomfortably hot or cold rooms or notice dust collecting in your home, the problem might be your older ductwork.
 Improperly sealed ductwork can draw dust from the attic or crawl space into your home’s living area.
 And ductwork that isn’t optimally installed won’t efficiently move warm or cool air throughout your home.

 Lee Company technicians will take you along, virtually speaking, while they inspect your system using our visual findings platform.
-We’ll capture photographs and videos in real-time so you can see what we see and make decisions with confidence.
+We’ll capture photographs and videos in real-time so you can see what we see and confidently make decisions.

 Choose a Programmable Thermostat

 If you work outside your home or are gone for hours at a time, a programmable thermostat could save money.
-Instead of running throughout the day, your HVAC will turn on and off according to a schedule set by you.
+Instead of running throughout the day, your HVAC will turn on and off according to your schedule.
 Lee Company pros will help you understand how to get the most from your new thermostat, from setting its schedule to setting up alerts and reminders.